marisarpo/horizons-week02/day3/2_making_horello_dynamic/README.md

 creating and modifying cards and lists.

-Finally, networking allows our application, running on a web browser on our computer, talk to another computer which stores, aggregates, and manipulates data from lots of different users.
+Finally, networking allows our application, running on a web browser on our computer, to talk to another computer which stores, aggregates, and manipulates data from lots of different users.
 This computer is called a server, and it contains a database where our data will be persisted.
 The server and the database are often referred to in the abstract as